-An object property inverse functionality axiom InverseFunctionalObjectProperty(OPE) states that the object property expression OPE is inverse-functional - that is, for each individual x, there can be at most one individual y such that y is connected by OPE with x.
+An object property inverse functionality axiom InverseFunctionalObjectProperty( OPE ) states that the object property expression OPE is inverse-functional - that is, for each individual x, there can be at most one individual y such that y is connected by OPE with x.
 Each such axiom can be seen as a syntactic shortcut for the following axiom:

-SubClassOf(owl:Thing ObjectMaxCardinality(1 ObjectInverseOf(OPE)))

-InverseFunctionalObjectProperty := 'InverseFunctionalObjectProperty' '(' axiomAnnotations ObjectPropertyExpression ')'

-InverseFunctionalObjectProperty(a:fatherOf)

-ObjectPropertyAssertion(a:fatherOf a:Peter a:Stewie)

-ObjectPropertyAssertion(a:fatherOf a:Peter_Griffin a:Stewie)

-Peter Griffin is Stewie's father.

-By the first axiom, at most one distinct individual can point by a:fatherOf to a:Stewie, so a:Peter and a:Peter_Griffin must be equal; that is, this ontology entails the following assertion:

-SameIndividual(a:Peter a:Peter Griffin)
+SubClassOf( owl:Thing ObjectMaxCardinality( 1 ObjectInverseOf( OPE ) ) )

-One might expect the previous ontology to be inconsistent, since there are two individuals that a:Stewie is connected to by a:fatherOf.
-OWL 2, however, does not make the unique name assumption, so a:Peter and a:Peter_Griffin are not necessarily distinct individuals.
-If the ontology were extended with the following assertion, then it would indeed become inconsistent:
+InverseFunctionalObjectProperty := 'InverseFunctionalObjectProperty' '(' axiomAnnotations ObjectPropertyExpression ')' Example: Consider the ontology consisting of the following axioms.
+InverseFunctionalObjectProperty( a:fatherOf ) Each object can have at most one father.
+ObjectPropertyAssertion( a:fatherOf a:Peter a:Stewie ) Peter is Stewie's father.
+ObjectPropertyAssertion( a:fatherOf a:Peter Griffin a:Stewie ) Peter Griffin is Stewie's father.
+By the first axiom, at most one distinct individual can point by a: fatherOf to a: Stewie, so a: Peter and a: Peter Griffin must be equal; that is, this ontology entails the following assertion: SameIndividual( a:Peter a:Peter Griffin ) One might expect the previous ontology to be inconsistent, since there are two individuals that a:Stewie is connected to by a:fatherOf.
+OWL 2, however, does not make the unique name assumption, so a: Peter and a: Peter\Griffin are not necessarily distinct individuals.
+If the ontology were extended with the following assertion, then it would indeed become inconsistent: DifferentIndividuals( a:Peter a:Peter\Griffin ) 9.2.9 Reflexive Object Properties

-DifferentIndividuals(a:Peter a:Peter_Griffin)

-9.2.9 Reflexive Object Properties

-An object property reflexivity axiom ReflexiveObjectProperty(OPE) states that the object property expression OPE is reflexive - that is, each individual is connected by OPE to itself.
+An object property reflexivity axiom ReflexiveObjectProperty( OPE ) states that the object property expression OPE is reflexive - that is, each individual is connected by OPE to itself.
 Each such axiom can be seen as a syntactic shortcut for the following axiom:

-SubClassOf(owl:Thing ObjectHasSelf(OPE))
+SubClassOf( owl:Thing ObjectHasSelf( OPE ) )

-ReflexiveObjectProperty := 'ReflexiveObjectProperty' '(' axiomAnnotations ObjectPropertyExpression ')'
+ReflexiveObjectProperty := 'ReflexiveObjectProperty' '(' axiomAnnotations ObjectPropertyExpression ')' Example:

 Consider the ontology consisting of the following axioms.
-ReflexiveObjectProperty(a:knows) Everybody knows themselves.
-ClassAssertion(a:Person a:Peter) Peter is a person.

-By the first axiom, a:Peter must be connected by a:knows to itself; that is, this ontology entails the following assertion:
+ReflexiveObjectProperty( a:knows ) ClassAssertion( a:Person a:Peter ) By the first axiom, a:Peter must be connected by a:knows to itself; that is, this ontology entails the following assertion: ObjectPropertyAssertion( a:knows a:Peter a:Peter )

-ObjectPropertyAssertion(a:knows a:Peter a:Peter)